James Bruce, 8th Earl of Elgin: China and Japan

 In 1857, Lord Elgin was appointed High Commissioner and Plenipotentiary in China and the Far East to assist in the process of opening up China and Japan to Western trade.
+During the Second Opium War, he led the bombardment of Canton (Guangzhou).

+In 1858, while passing through Nanjing, Lord Elgin was presented a poetic message by Hong Xiuquan, in which the self-styled Heavenly King referred to him as "our foreign younger brother of the Western Seas."
+Hong invited Lord Elgin to join his rebellion: "Let us together serve God and our Elder Brother, and destroy the hateful insects."
+Lord Elgin saw the invitation as a "strange document," and furthermore it would "be awkward for me to have any intercourse with the rebel chiefs," he did not land.

-During the Second Opium War, he led the bombardment of Canton (Guangzhou) and oversaw the end of the war by signing the Treaty of Tientsin (Tianjin) on 26 June 1858.
+Lord Elgin oversaw the end of the Second Opium War by signing the Treaty of Tientsin (Tianjin) on 26 June 1858.

 In 1859 Chinese troops continued to attack, and Lord Russell sent out Lord Elgin as ambassador extraordinary to demand an apology for the attack, the execution of the treaty, and an indemnity for the military and naval expenditure.
 In June 1860, Lord Elgin arrived in China to assist with additional attacks, which were initially led by his brother.
 On 18 October 1860, not having received the Chinese surrender and wishing to spare the imperial capital of Peking (Beijing), he ordered the complete destruction of the Old Summer Palace (Yuanming Yuan) outside the city in retaliation for the torture and execution of almost twenty European and Indian prisoners, including two British envoys and The Times journalist Thomas Bowlby.
 The Old Summer Palace was a complex of palaces and gardens eight kilometres northwest of the walls of Beijing; it had been built during the 18th and early 19th centuries, and was where the emperors of the Qing dynasty resided and handled government affairs.
 An alternative account says that Lord Elgin had initially considered the destruction of the Forbidden City.
 However, fearing that this act might interfere with the signing of the Convention of Peking, which was where it was being negotiated, he opted for the destruction of the Old Summer Palace instead.